MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-static-website-node-03.md

 In this step, you create an Azure Storage account, which serves as a simple file store (or CDN) with a built-in web server.
 This built-in server makes Azure Storage a great choice for quickly hosting static sites.

-1. From the `my-react-app` folder created in the previous step, start Visual Studio Code so that it opens that folder automatically:
+1. From the `my-static-app` folder created in the previous step, start Visual Studio Code so that it opens that folder automatically:

     ```bash
     code .